-The Roy C. Marcum Animal Care Faire is a community-driven spring celebration honoring service, compassion, and the enduring impact of animal welfare in Sacramento County.
+The Roy C. Marcum Animal Care Faire is more than just an event… it’s a celebration of compassion, community, and the incredible bond we share with animals right here in Sacramento County.

 Date: Saturday, May 16, 2026